pointguard0/aminasyan.github.io/_pages/about.md

 My research interests lie broadly in the intersection of high-dimensional statistics, robust statistics and nonparametric statistics.
 In particular, my work so far has focused on studying both the statistical and computational complexities of certain problems in high-dimensional statistics.

-Previously, I recieved my PhD in mathematics from [YSU](http://www.ysu.am/main/), where I was fortunate to be advised by Prof. Victor Ohanian.
+Previously, I received my PhD in mathematics from [YSU](http://www.ysu.am/main/), where I was fortunate to be advised by Prof. Victor Ohanian.
 Prior to that, I completed my bachelor studies in [HSE](https://www.hse.ru/en/) and masters studies in [SkolTech](https://www.skoltech.ru/en/) graduating in 2016 and 2018, respectively.
 I was fortunate to be advised by Prof. [Vladimir Spokoiny](https://www.wias-berlin.de/people/spokoiny/?lang=0).

 ---
 ### Publications